top of page

 What Is Lemon Balm?

 Lemon Balm is a sweet-scented, lemon-tasting, mint family herb highly prized for centuries in traditional herbal medicine as a soothing but uplifting antiviral plant.
-Native to southern Europe and the Mediterranean, it was since the Middle Ages used to calm, induce sleep, soothe digestion, and even cure wounds.
+Native to southern Europe and the Mediterranean, it has been used since the Middle Ages to calm, induce sleep, soothe digestion, and even cure wounds.

 Its refreshing citrus aroma and calming power make it a staple in tea blends, tinctures, topical remedies, and aromatherapy.